CarylThom/FitSpace/README.md

 More products for sale, especially home gym equipment and eventually own brand clothing.<br>
 A site blog where admin can add inspirational stories and for members to see the fitness progressions of others and to add their own.<br>
 A reviews section where members/customers can add their own comments about products and their uses.<br>
-A newsletter subscription where customers can be kept up to date with news and special offers.<br>
 Create personal bespoke designed email account for FitSpace. <br>
 Create a barrier against accidental deletion of products by admin. <br>
 Make sure that while in their account/profile the name/contact details of registered users is already autofilled within the contact form.